Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 When importing markers in CSV format, it is recommended to escape the tags (with single or double quotes for example) to ensure that the numeric values of the labels are considered as text.

-**Tip**: If you wish to import labels from Audacity, simply change the .txt extension to .lab.
+> **💡 Tip**: If you wish to import labels from Audacity, simply change the .txt extension to .lab.

 If you are importing a file in SDIF format, , the `Load File...` window appears allowing you to define the frame code, matrix code, row and column to import.